 At the moment, she is working on her post-doctoral study on the aesthetic body awareness of Deaf, tone-deaf, and vocally disordered amateur singers.
+She is conducting her research in the Faculty of Communication Sciences at the University of Tampere.
+The project is funded by the Kone Foundation (2018-2020).

 Anne has taught pop, rock, and jazz singing since 1998.
 She has taught voice maintenance, relaxing voice and voice improvisation in different learning institutions since 2001.
 She has developed a method of Voicefulness® that was launched in 2017.